X01XX/Alternate-representation-for-a-bit-pattern/README.md

 A bit pattern, like 0101, represents a number, 5.
 It is assumed that zeros on the left go off to infinity, or at least to the end of the register, word, integer, etc.

 The infinity of zeros is easy to ignore in most cases, however a NOT operation turns them into an infinity of ones.
+The infinity of ones may be useful in some cases, not in others.

 Another way to represent 5 is by using two masks, a Ones-mask: 0101, and a Zeros-mask: 1010.